EbenAET/Stage-Combat-Arrows/README.md

 8. Compress gripping medium between arrow and clamp, install the 3 machine screws
 9. Cut a small vertical slice in the center of the medium, smaller than the blade it will be used on
 10. Skewer arrow on blade, pointing towards edge

+### Alternate Assembly Notes
+Depending on thickness and grippyness of gripping medium, users may have to cut two small rectangles (slightly larger than half the width of the clamping size) and overlap in center.